 2. Set your Costa Rica sightseeing priorities

 If there is one major activity you’re most excited about doing in Costa Rica, focus on that.
 Some of the top bucket list things in Costa Rica – such as hiking Cerro Chirripo, white water rafting down the Rio Pacuare, or visiting the remote Corcovado National Park – are a little off the beaten path and so it’s typically easier to start there and travel back towards the airport.
-If you need help making a list of priorities, check out these 20 unforgettable experiences.
+If you need help making a list of priorities, check out these other things to do in Costa Rica.